 - To camp on at any busy station, - 1.
-Press CAMP. - Your telephone immediately hangs up.
+Call the station. - 2.
+Press CALLBK button (the person at the station you are calling hears a tone indicating you are camped on at that station). - 3.
+Your telephone immediately hangs up.
 When the station you called becomes available, your telephone will ring with five short tone bursts. - When you hear five short tone bursts, - 1.
 Press INTERCOM.
 The other telephone will start ringing. - 2.
-If you do not press INTERCOM after the ring back tones within the time limit set by the installer, the call back is canceled at that time; however, you can cancel automatic call back at any time before your telephone sounds the tone bursts. - To cancel the call back before your telephone sounds the tone bursts, - 1.
+If you do not press INTERCOM after the ring back tones, within the time limit set by the installer, the call back is canceled. - To cancel the call back before your telephone sounds the tone bursts, - 1.
 Press INTERCOM and dial # 6. - To camp on at a station with a Do Not Disturb condition set, - 1.
-Press CAMP.
+Press CALLBK.
 A call back will occur when called station is no longer set in the Do Not Disturb mode.

-3.9 Camping On At An Idle Station And Waiting For An Automatic Callback
+3.8 Camping On At An Idle Station And Waiting For An Automatic Callback